theCrius/peg/readme.md

 npm start
 ```

 The first run will download the libraries needed by it so it could take a couple of seconds.
 You will see the result as JSON in the terminal.
+Can be easily converted to microservice.
+I left the data as raw as possible as different frontend could need different level of precision.
+Also no tests but I'd like to get back to it and add them.
+It means it will never happens and you know it.